CPD - Continuing Professional Development

 CIM - Chartered Institute of Marketing

 The Chartered Institute of Marketing requires members to obtain 35 hours of CPD per year.
-Whereby the total amount of combined hours claimed under categories 7, 8, 9 and 10 should not exceed 28 hours annually; excess of 35 hours may not be carried forward as a credit for the following year’s CPD; and participants are required to have supporting evidence of CPD.
+Of these, the combined hours claimed under categories 7, 8, 9 and 10 should not exceed 28 hours annually; excess of 35 hours may not be carried forward as a credit for the following year’s CPD; and participants are required to have supporting evidence of CPD.

 CII - Chartered Insurance Institute